luiserdef/twitter-real-verified/README.md

 </p>

 ## :bulb: Can I contribute?
-OffCourse!
+Off Course!
 You can open a new issue or pull request with a new improvement or fix bugs.